 A recent report from the Centers for Disease Control and Prevention (CDC) released Wednesday, July 14th documented that in 2020 during the COVID-19 global health pandemic, the United States fatal overdose total reached record highs.
-The report detailed that in 2020, over 93,000 Americans lost their lives to fatal overdoses.
+The report detailed that American overdose deaths in 2020 reached over 93,000.

 The news stories during the last year-and-a-half consistently demonstrated the “epidemic within the pandemic”, and rates of addiction, anxiety, depression, other mental health conditions, and thoughts of suicide rose to record numbers.
 With this new report from the CDC, there is now another rising number that can be added to the crisis, as the drug overdose death total rose nearly 30% in 2020 from the previous year.
 That number increase is the largest single-year increase in drug overdose deaths ever recorded.
 Of those 93,000+ overdose deaths, according to the CDC report, more than 60% were due to the dangerous drug fentanyl.

 Of the 50 states that within the United States of America, only two (New Hampshire and South Dakota) did not have overdose death totals that increased from 2019.
 The 2020 overdose death total of over 93,000 Americans far surpasses the 2019 total of overdose deaths, which claimed the lives of over 72,000 Americans.
 To say the overdose epidemic, and the overall addiction epidemic, in America is getting worse would be an understatement.
 Since 1999, nearly one million Americans have lost their lives to an overdose, with millions more impacted by the loss of a loved one.